Diego Biseswar: Early years

-On 29 October 2004, he signed his first professional three-year contract with Feyenoord, at the age of 16.
+On 29 October 2004, Biseswar signed his first professional three-year contract with Feyenoord, at the age of 16.
 However, later that year, Biseswar was suspended by the KNVB for a month after he "played in a competition match, under a different name, in the first team of an amateur club from Amsterdam but was quickly picked out during the game as player of Feyenoord."
 On 22 May 2005, Biseswar made his senior Feyenoord debut by replacing Tim Vincken in the 67th minute in Feyenoord's last Eredivisie match of the 2004–05 season.
 Feyenoord defeated ADO Den Haag (6–3), which was also the last match under the management of Ruud Gullit.

 In the 2005–06 season, Biseswar mainly played for Feyenoord U19.
 However, Biseswar also made six appearances in Feyenoord's first team and scored his first goal in the Eredivisie.
 On 20 November 2005, Biseswar replaced the injured Ali Boussaboun in the 53rd minute in the Eredivisie away match against Roda JC.
 In the 79th minute, Biseswar scored the winning goal.
 He then set up a goal for Salomon Kalou to score his second goal of the game, in a 6–1 win against Willem II on 29 December 2005.
 On 31 January 2006, it was announced that both Biseswar and Royston Drenthe were official members of the Feyenoord's first team.
 However, during a 1–1 draw against Ajax A1 on 18 February 2006, he was sent–off for his unprofessional behavior in the second half and after the match, Biseswar was banished from the first team for a month.
 At the end of the 2005–06 season, Biseswar went on to make six appearances and scoring once for the side.

 Ahead of the 2007–08 season, Biseswar signed a contract with Feyenoord, keeping him until 2009.
 His first appearance of the 2007–08 season came on 26 August 2007, coming on as a late substitute, in a 5–0 win over NAC Breda.
 A month later on 26 September 2007, he made another appearance for the side, also coming on as a late substitute, in a 3–0 win over FC Utrecht.
 Just only making two appearances for the side 2007–08 season, it was expected in January that Biseswar was expecting to leave the club.
 It came after when he was discipline, as he was half an hour late for the Feyenoord A1 game on 27 November 2007.